 Your Student Services and Amenities Fee (SSAF) shapes student life at RMIT outside of the classroom; from special events to career support, counselling and so much more!

 Like all Australian education providers, RMIT administers a student services and amenities fee (SSAF) that is used to improve your student experience.

 In line with Australian Government SSAF Administration Guidelines, your SSAF funds activities and services from the approved list of allowable items.

 These activities and services are all provided by the University, or by third parties contracted under a service level agreement, such as the RMIT University Student Union (RUSU).

-To learn more about how your SSAF shapes life at RMIT, visit the Thanks SSAF! page or check out the infographic below to see a snapshot of what SSAF has delivered in 2019.
+To learn more about how your SSAF shapes life at RMIT, visit the Thanks SSAF! page.

 This includes students studying in the Free TAFE and JobTrainer initiatives, where the Victorian Government covers some or all of a student’s tuition fees, and outbound exchange students who remain enrolled at RMIT (i.e. RMIT students studying at an overseas institution with which RMIT has a formal reciprocal agreement).

 If you are unsure about whether you are required to pay the fee, please view your student invoice or your online account in Enrolment Online.